Newbeeyoung/Video-Corruption-Robustness/README.md

 For fair comparison, it is recommended to submit the result of approach which follows the following settings:
 Backbone of ResNet-50, Input Length of 32, Uniform Sampling at Clip Level.
+Any result on our benchmark can be submitted via pull request.

 ## Mini SSV2-C
 ![image info](assets/mini_ssv2-c_samples.jpg)